-The Predators Official Podcast is hosted by the NashvillePredators.com duo of Thomas Willis and Brooks Bratten.
+The Predators Official Podcast presented by Two Rivers Ford is hosted by the NashvillePredators.com duo of Thomas Willis and Brooks Bratten.
 The 45-minute long program offers inside access to the team, the best interviews with players and analysts and hockey talk in a new and fun way.

 Join the conversation on Twitter by using the hashtag #PredsPodcast.
 If you want a question answered on the next show, reach out to us on Twitter at @PredsNHL, @TomAWillis or @brooksbratten using #PredsPodcast.

 The NHL Trade Deadline nears.
 Will the Predators buy, sell or keep their same roster (38:30)?
 Sportsnet's David Amber joins the podcast to help lend his expertise to answering the looming questions (20:38).
 Plus, the Predators have won 11 of 13 games and look like a playoff team despite their many injuries.
 Thomas Willis and Brooks Bratten explain what led them to this point (6:10).
 Plus, they answer fan questions about the trade deadline (50:20).

 The Predators use a six-game winning streak to catch up with the Blackhawks in the standings (3:45).
 The playoff push is on with six weeks to go in the regular season (9:10).
 Comedian Nate Bargatze joins the podcast to discuss growing up in Nashville, being a fan of the Preds and working in stand-up comedy (17:25).
 Plus, Brooks Bratten and Thomas Willis look ahead to the trade deadline (12:20) and discuss the signing of defenseman David Farrance (40:45).